paulmreese/buried-asheville/README.md

 This is final assessment project for Udacity's Frontend Nanodegree.
 It is designed to show key locations from Asheville's buried past, including bootlegging, segregation, and electric street cars.

+## Running the App

-To get started right away:
+To get started developing right away:

 * download/clone this repo
 * install all project dependencies with `npm install`
 * start the development server with `npm start`

+WARNING: The Service Worker included with this file to facilitate the offline capabilities of this app will not function if the page is being loaded from the development server.
+If you'd like to have the Service worker's functionality, then skip using the `npm start` and instead use the command

+* `npm run publish`,

+then access the address provided(which is automatically copied to your clipboard!)

+Happy Exploring!

 ## Credits and Dependencies

-This app wouldn't be possible without the help of many external forces, most especially the Grow with Google team at Udacity.

 * [horrormade.com](https://horrormade.com/2016/03/14/131-free-horror-fonts-you-can-use-anywhere/) - Free commercial-use horror fonts, source of "Butcherman" font used in titles
 * [react-google-maps](https://github.com/tomchentw/react-google-maps) - provides a set of React components wrapping the underlying Google Maps JavaScript API v3 instances